Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Housekeeping order is "maintained" not "achieved."
 Cleaning and organization must be done regularly, not just at the end of the shift.
 Integrating housekeeping into jobs can help ensure this is done.
 A good housekeeping program identifies and assigns responsibilities for the following:

-The final addition to any housekeeping program is inspection.
+The final step to any housekeeping program is inspection.
 It is the only way to check for deficiencies in the program so that changes can be made.
-The documents on workplace inspection checklists provide a general guide and examples of checklists for inspecting offices and manufacturing facilities.
+Examples of checklists include inspecting offices and manufacturing facilities.

-In some jobs, enclosures and exhaust ventilation systems may fail to collect dust, dirt and chips adequately.
-Vacuum cleaners are suitable for removing light dust and dirt.
+Enclosures and exhaust ventilation systems may fail to collect dust, dirt and chips adequately.
+Vacuum cleaners are suitable for removing light dust and dirt that is not otherwise hazardous.
 Industrial models have special fittings for cleaning walls, ceilings, ledges, machinery, and other hard-to-reach places where dust and dirt may accumulate.

-Special-purpose vacuums are useful for removing hazardous substances.
+Special-purpose vacuums are useful for removing hazardous products.
 For example, vacuum cleaners fitted with HEPA (high efficiency particulate air) filters may be used to capture fine particles of asbestos or fibreglass.